tekknolagi/tekknolagi.github.com/index.md

 books, take photos, and ride bikes in the hills near my house.
 I [tweet things](https://twitter.com/tekknolagi) (and [toot things](https://mastodon.social/@tekknolagi)) about bread, legumes, and compilers.
-I am currently a PhD student at Northeastern University. **Hire me!
-I am looking for a dynamic language runtimes or compilers job.**
+I am currently a PhD student at Northeastern University. <span markdown="1" class="newlink">**Hire me!
+I am looking for a dynamic language runtimes or compilers job.**</span>

 You can [email me](mailto:contact@bernsteinbear.com) if you so desire.
 I'm happy to talk about education, programming languages, cycling, and more.